-ORA finds AVR's methodology acceptable and recommends that the Commission adopt the rate design contained in AVR's application.

-The Parties agree that the rate design described above should be applied to the adopted revenue requirement to determine the adopted rates.
-The Parties agree to correct the referencing error in AVR's bill tabulation used for the residential rate design.
-The Parties agree that this agreement is contingent upon AVR being authorized a full decoupling WRAM/MCBA over the period that this rate design is in effect.
+ORA finds AVR's methodology acceptable and recommends that the Commission adopt the rate requirement to determine the adopted rates.
+The Parties agree to correct the referencing error in is contingent upon AVR being authorized a full decoupling WRAM/MCBA over the period that this rate design is in effect.